abdo-aary/FR3LS/README.md

 # FR3LS

-This repository contains the official implementation for the paper FR3LS: a Forecasting model with Robust and Reduced Redundancy Latent Series.
+This repository contains the official implementation for the paper _**FR3LS: a Forecasting model with Robust and Reduced Redundancy Latent Series**_.

 ## Requirements